 13 Jan Prof. Philip Greening

-Centre for Sustainable Road Freight and the Centre for Logistics and Sustainability, Heriot-Watt University Dubai
+Centre for Sustainable Road Freight and the Centre for Logistics and Sustainability, Heriot-Watt University Edinburgh

 Prof. Greening is the Director of two Research Centres: The Centre for Sustainable Road Freight and the Centre for Logistics and Sustainability.
 These two research centres define Professor Greening’s research focus.